 By Andrew Leckey

-For conservative investors seeking a little balance in their lives during volatile times, a balanced mutual fund makes sense.
+For conservative investors seeking a little balance in their lives during volatile times, a balanced mutual fund makes sense in 2010.

 With a typical mix of around 60 percent stocks and 40 percent fixed income, balanced funds split the difference between growth from stocks and income from bonds.
 Each portion has different managers, providing an investment that functions like two separate funds in one.